Why I want to be Delta Governor in 2023 — Goodnews Agbi

 EXCERPTS:

-Why are you contesting for the Gubernatorial race in Delta come 2023 Delta election?
+Why are you contesting for the Gubernatorial race in Delta come the 2023 Delta election?

 Of course you will agree with me that I am eminently qualified as a Deltan to contest for the governorship.
 I have the minimum qualifications.
 My primary and secondary schools are in existence, the results are with me and available.

 Please name one project that you can point finger to that is in Asaba or Warri or elsewhere in the State for that huge money earned.
-Deltans must rise up to challenge these crop of people to stop further laceration of the financial bleeding of the State.
-Every lover of the State will want to join me to offer credible alternative to the leadership structure of the state.
+Deltans must rise up to challenge these crops of people to stop further laceration of the financial bleeding of the State.
+Every lover of the State will want to join me to offer a credible alternatives to the leadership structure of the state.

-We have to change the narratives, all Deltans aaAmust enjoy, feel or taste the riches of the State and not for only the few leaders of the PDP exclusive club.
+We have to change the narratives, all Deltans must enjoy, feel or taste the riches of the State and not for only the few leaders of the PDP exclusive club.
 We must all rise up together to effect this change in 2023.
-That is why Iam contesting to right the injustices to the Delta People.
+That is why I am contesting to right the injustices to the Delta People.

 Do you have the Political Structure to achieve this?

 The platform Iam using is relatively new.
 The NNPP, though it has been in existence in the country for some time now, it is still behind PDP and APC in terms of mobilization.
 We are not oblivious of the Herculean task ahead of us, but we are soldiering on.
-We are offering a new direction hence we are soliciting the supports of Deltans to vote out the PDP and the APC.
-We are doing serious sensitization and mobilization, but we are also waiting on the INEC time table to commence serious campaigns.
-That not withstanding, we have structures in all the local governments and wards.
-We urge Deltans to vote for individual and not parties.
+We are offering a new direction hence we are soliciting the support of Deltans to vote out the PDP and the APC.
+We are doing serious sensitization and mobilization, but we are also waiting on the INEC timetable to commence serious campaigns.
+That notwithstanding, we have structures in all the local governments and wards.
+We urge Deltans to vote for individuals and not parties.
 The APC and PDP have only gifted the people with miseries, suffering and pains.
-Deltans must rise up to the change their situations by voting out these people.
+Deltans must rise up to change their situations by voting out these people.

-We are aware they have stockpiled money, including borrowing more money to prosecute the elections.
 We are not afraid of their money power.
 To confront these daunting challenges, we have set up a trust fund, ‘Agbi governorship campaign fund’ for the election.
 This notwithstanding, we urge all Deltans to rise to the challenge and take their Destiny in their hands in 2023.
-They cannot fold their hands and be onlookers in their State when a small band of opportunists are eating away their destiny and that of their children and children children.
+They cannot fold their hands and be onlookers in their State when a small band of opportunists are eating away their destiny and that of their children and children.

 Why did you choose Anthony Alabi as your running mate?